RHESSys/RHESSys/util/params/README.txt

     ./searchParams.py -v --searchType=hierarchical --class="Red Alder"
     --location="Oregon" --format=param

-the class_id for "Red Alder", "Orgeon" would be used (the requested class), even though other classes have contributed parameters to the output, in this case, "Deciduous" and "Red Alder" (no location specified).
+the class_id for "Red Alder", "Oregon" would be used (the requested class), even though other classes have contributed parameters to the output, in this case, "Deciduous" and "Red Alder" (no location specified).